-A user’s experience with single sign-on varies based on how the user’s computer is connected to your company’s network, what operating system the user’s computer is running, and how the administrator has configured their STS infrastructure to interact with Windows Azure AD.
+A user’s experience with single sign-on varies based on how the user’s computer is connected to your company’s network, what operating system the user’s computer is running, and how the administrator has configured their STS infrastructure to interact with Azure AD.

 The following describes user experiences with single sign-on from within the network:

 Work computer on a corporate network: When users are at work and signed in to the corporate network, single sign-on enables them to access the cloud service without signing in again.

 If the user is connecting from outside your company’s network or accessing services from particular devices or applications, such as in the following situations, you must deploy an STS proxy.
 If you plan to use AD FS for your STS, see Checklist: Use AD FS to implement and manage single sign-on for more information about how to set up an AD FS proxy.

 Work computer, roaming: Users who are logged on to domain-joined computers with their corporate credentials, but who are not connected to the corporate network (for example, a work computer at home or at a hotel), can access the cloud service.